 My good friend Chris Castro is a designer and chef from California and Oklahoma, who also happened to design our church website.
 We used to live across the street from his family.
 Like right across the street.
 Once a week around 10:00pm I would get a text from him: “Hey John Jay, you left your garage open again.”
-It became a running joke between us.
-He also would send over extras from food he was testing out.
+It became a running joke between us, but it was also a way to embody neighborliness.
+Often he would send over extras from food he was testing out.
 I cannot imagine ever having a better neighbor, and miss his family deeply.
 He also taught me how to make bread.
 Below is his focaccia recipe.
 Make a batch, then invite your neighbor over for some fresh bread, butter and honey.
 Maybe one day someone will tell your story about this amazing neighbor who baked fresh bread and brought it across the street.

 -Pastor John Jay